Licensed Professional Counselor

 Like most everyone else, I had to find my way in life.
 I feel incredibly lucky to work in a career that I love, but I didn’t start out with all the answers.
 Learning to identify, understand, and work with my own emotions was a huge breakthrough for me.
 I stopped trying to analyze or label and started looking deeply at my feelings with openness and self-compassion.
 In sessions, I help clients practice the same skills that have helped me live a happier, more balanced life.

-Beyond my expertise in emotional eating therapy, I work with people who crave satisfaction in their lives, careers, relationships, or own personal journeys.
-In my practice, I offer career counseling, through which I help clients clarify their goals and value in order to pinpoint the best individual job path.
-However, nurturing your core self doesn’t stop with your career.
+Beyond my expertise in emotional eating therapy services, I work with people who crave satisfaction in their lives, careers, relationships, or own personal journeys.
+I offer career counseling, through which I help clients clarify their goals and value in order to pinpoint the best individual job path.
+Nurturing your core self doesn’t stop with your career.
 I don’t just want to help you find a fulfilling career; I want to help you find the things in your life that bring you joy and make you feel whole.
 I believe that as you contact and understand your core self, you can learn true self-compassion and self-love.

 Read What Clients Are Saying About Rachel: